-Short answer: Kajabi raised monthly prices ~20-25% across every plan, eliminated the $89/month Kickstarter tier entirely, and cut the Basic plan's contact limit from 10,000 to 2,500.
+Short answer: Kajabi raised monthly prices roughly 20-25% across every plan, eliminated the $89/month Kickstarter tier entirely, and cut the Basic plan's contact limit from 10,000 to 2,500.
 New customers got a 50% promotional discount; existing customers face the full hike on their first billing date on or after January 13, 2026 — with no grandfathered pricing.

 Want the broader Kajabi picture?
 See the Kajabi review covering plan limits, fees, and feature trade-offs or our scenario guide on when Kajabi is worth it in 2026.